GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - `gcloud` command line tool
 - `curl` command line tool

+> [!NOTE]
-- **Note** We recommend using the Cloud Shell to run the challenges as it has all the necessary tooling already installed.
+> We recommend using the Cloud Shell to run the challenges as it has all the necessary tooling already installed.

 ## Contributors